 - proactive school-home communication

-The second reason why students are absent is due to bullying.
-A survey conducted in 2023 by the Boys and Girls Clubs of America called the “Youth Right Now Survey” found that 40% of students have experienced some form of bullying (in-person or cyber).
+A 2023 survey by the Boys and Girls Clubs of America, the “Youth Right Now Survey,” found that 40% of students have experienced some form of bullying (in-person or cyber).
 This number has increased nearly 20% since the 2019 survey results.
 Experts believe this drastic increase in bullying can be directly linked to the rise in chronic absenteeism.

 Schools can combat absences stemming from bullying by: